jareddrayton/Audio-Plugin-Development-Resources/README.md

 A collection of links and resources that I have accumulated related to Audio-Plugin-Development (VST AU etc,), including signal processing.

+This list curated by Oli Larkin may also be of interest. (https://github.com/olilarkin/awesome-musicdsp)

 Link != endorsement.

 ## Core